 - (1) General requirement - a.
 Temporary lighting may also be required by the NS to identify tripping hazards to train crewmen and other NS personnel. - b.
 Any excavation, holes or trenches on the NS property shall be covered, guarded and/or protected.
 Handrails, fence, or other barrier methods must meet OSHA and FRA requirements. - (2) Track and ground monitoring are required as follows: - a.
 For crossings with pipe diameter and depth (below base of rail) as shown belowin - b.
 For shoring within Zone 1 of any track, as shown below in PLATE VIII. - c.
-Additional monitoring may be required by the NS on a case by case basis. - (3) Monitoring schedule - a.
+Additional monitoring may be required by the NS on a case by case basis. - d.
+Poles foundations will not require track monitor if diameter of foundation is 6 feet or less and 25 feet or greater from the centerline of track. - (3) Monitoring schedule - a.
 Monitoring shall commence once any construction activity is within Zone 1.
 See PLATE VIII. - b.
 Monitoring shall continue through completion of installation and may be required after completion for a period of time determined by NS or its representative.